Victor Valley Transit Authority: Origins of the VVTA

 (later Veoila, now Transdev).
 In 2018, National Express Transit became the system operator.
+Keolis Transit America (KTA), a subsidiary of Keolis North America, began operating the network Oct.
+1, 2020.

 Barstow Area Transit

 Barstow Area Transit formerly ran the transportation service in Barstow and surrounding areas of San Bernardino County, including the communities of Hinkley, Lenwood, Grandview, Yermo, Harvard, Daggett and Newberry Springs.
 It was merged into VVTA in 2015.

 MV Transportation, Inc. was contracted by the city to operate Barstow Area Transit.
 Barstow Area Transit operated Monday through Friday from 6:00 a.m. to 11:30 p.m. and on the weekends from 9:00 a.m. to 11:30 p.m; the system carried more than 144,000 passengers each year.

 The system featured three routes: Central Barstow, which was called Route 1 while running as a clockwise loop and Route 2 while running counterclockwise; West Barstow/Grandview/Lenwood, which was called Route 3 while running clockwise and Route 4 while running counterclockwise; and Hwy 58 which traveled crosstown as Route 5.

+In 2015, Victor Valley Transit Authority officially voted to take over Barstow Area Transit due to the potential savings of $403,663 and an increase of service levels in Barstow due to economies of scale.